Non-Competition Agreement & Non-Solicitation Agreements: The Most Heavily Negotiated Aspects of an Agreement

 Previously, we have discussed several key closing documents necessary for any purchase or sale of a business.
-In this article, we will discuss the Non-Competition and Non-Solicitation Agreement.
+In this article, we will discuss the Non-Competition Agreement and Non-Solicitation Agreement.

-A Non-Competition Agreement (also known as a Non-Compete Clause NCC or a Covenant Not to Compete CNC) is a clause under which one party (the exiting owner) agrees not to enter into or start a similar profession or trade that will be in competition with or is a similar business to the purchased business.
+Non-Competition Agreement (also known as a Non-Compete Clause NCC or a Covenant Not to Compete CNC) is a clause under which one party (the existing owner) agrees not to enter into or start a similar profession or trade that will be in competition with or is a similar business to the purchased business.
 Some courts refer to these agreements as ‘restrictive covenants’ and, unless certain criterion are satisfied, are void for violating public policy.

 Pure Asset Sale

-However, when one is selling pure goodwill, which occurs where a business sells its client lists and trade-name, it becomes crucial for the deal to include a non-competition agreement.
+However, when one is selling pure goodwill, which occurs when a business sells its client lists and trade-name, it becomes crucial for the deal to include a non-competition agreement.
 This is because the crux of the purchase price is comprised of the goodwill of the seller.
-There are no hard or physical assets such as product, equipment or inventory which make up the value of the business.
+There are no hard or physical assets such as product, equipment or inventory that make up the value of the business.